rachitest/Resume/Apple_AIML/Resume Output/Rachit_Sabharwal_CV.typ

 // YES DATE, NO DEGREE
 #two-col-entry(
   left-content: [
-    #[*The University of Texas Health Science Center at Houston*], Master of Science in Biostatistics -- Houston, TX
+    #strong[The University of Texas Health Science Center at Houston], Master of Science in Biostatistics -- Houston, TX
     #v(-design-text-leading)

     #v(design-highlights-top-margin);#highlights([Thesis — BioRec: A Biomedical Recommendation System for Academic Conferences and Journals],[Certificate in Data Science],)